 If you are a registered “early arrival” and you arrive after 11pm at the Harris/Millis Residential Complex, there will be a telephone number posted on the entrance door.
 Call this number and a staff member will respond to check you into your room.

 I am an early arrival, but I plan to arrive in Burlington before 3pm.
 Can I check-in early or store my luggage?

 No. Orientation Leaders do not staff the Harris/Millis Residential Complex until 3pm for approved early arrivals.
 Therefore, we are unable to accommodate these requests.
 If you find yourself with time prior to check-in, the Dudley H. Davis Center is a great place to relax and escape incliment weather.

 May I room with a specific student (request a roommate)?

 No. You will be assigned a roommate who is enrolled in your same academic unit.
-It is a great opportunity to meet other students - maybe even a few new friends!
+Consider this a great opportunity to meet other students - maybe even a few new friends!